 Under IFRS, Peyto uses proved plus probable reserves as its depletion base to calculate depletion expense.
-The 2020 fourth quarter provision for depletion, depreciation and amortization totaled \$61.8 million (\$1.34/mcfe) compared to \$59.8 million (\$1.39/mcfe) in the fourth quarter 2019.
-On a unit-of-production basis, depletion and depreciation costs averaged \$1.39/mcfe in 2020 compared to \$1.37/mcfe in 2019.
+The 2021 first quarter provision for depletion, depreciation and amortization totaled \$65.4 million (\$1.37/mcfe) compared to \$60.2 million (\$1.40/mcfe) in the first quarter 2020.

 Peyto recorded an impairment of \$79.7 million (\$61.4 million net of deferred tax expense) in the first quarter of 2020.
-Due to the recovery of future commodity prices and an increase in proved plus probable oil and gas reserves, an impairment test was completed, resulting in an impairment recovery of \$76.1 million (\$79.7 million less depletion for the first to the fourth quarters) at December 31, 2020.
-For further information, refer to Note 3 of the audited consolidated financial statements.
+Due to the recovery of future commodity prices and an increase in proved plus probable oil and gas reserves, an impairment test was completed, resulting in an impairment recovery of \$76.1 million (\$79.7 million less depletion for the first to the first quarters) at December 31, 2020.